TODAY'S TOPIC:

 language usage, thematic constructions, and historical content.
 My

-point is that authors such as Stephen King do not belong in the same
+point is that authors such as Stephen King (and if he is not to

-the genre of the horror novel, Stephen King has to be given credit as
+howwever, Stephen King has to be given credit as an original

-Shakespeare, that is a matter of personal taste.
-I do not regard
+that is a matter of personal taste.
+I do not regard Shakespeare

 (Written 07/03/08)